alabamenhu/UserTimezone/README.md

 The returned string does *not* apply a metazone.
 If you wish to show a user-facing string like, e.g., "Central European Time", you should use the appropriate functions from `Intl::DateTime` (NYI, might go into `DateTime::*`, haven't decided yet ^_^).

+## Options

+The default fallback (in case detection fails) is **Etc/GMT**.
+If for some reason you wish to use a different one, pass it as a positional argument in the use statement.
+Note that this has *global* effects:

+    use Intl::UserTimezone 'Asia/Qyzylorda'

+Similarly, you can *force* a certain timezone which is useful when testing out aspects of your program that may be sensitive to timezones.
+To do that, include the override option.

+    use Intl::UserTImezone :override;

+This will import two additional subroutines into your scope:

+    override-user-timezone(Str $olson-id)
+    clear-user-timezone-override

+These do exactly what their names imply.
+Again, be aware that their effects are global.

+## Compatibility / Implementation Notes

 For Mac OS and most *nix systems, the region is accurately grabbed from `/etc/localtime` if it exists.
 Currently timezones indicated by the `$TZ` environmental variable are ignored, but will eventually be supported.